Rahiro1/Rahiro1/README.md

 ## Hi there 👋

+I am an aspiring software developer from the UK.
+Please check out my projects.

+- 🌱 I’m currently learning HTML, CSS, Javascript and generally about web development.
+- 🔭 I’m currently working on a small multiplayer tactics game
 <!--
 **Rahiro1/Rahiro1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.